cwilkison/react-bubbles/README.md

 - [x] Explain what a token is used for.

-A token is used by a running server to be issued in exchange for login credentials.
+A token is used by a running server to usually be issued in exchange for login credentials.
 It is cryptic text stored client side using local or session storage.

 - [x] What steps can you take in your web apps to keep your data secure?